Indigenous people find voice in Chile’s constitution rewrite

 Nevertheless, the constitutional assembly is an opportunity to create alliances between Indigenous communities and the wider Chilean public.

-“We are a living culture,” says Ms. Lopez, referring to the 3,448-strong population of the Kawésqar community.
+“We are a living culture,” says Ms. Vargas, referring to the 3,448-strong population of the Kawésqar community.
 “Despite our small numbers, we are alive with our own rights and duties – and it is my duty to teach others about my people.”

-Note: Editor's note: A previous version of the story misstated Margarita Virginia Vargas Lopez's last name.